Christ, Us, Our Communities, Our Neighbourhoods

 Find out more in the pastoral letter of Archbishop Paul-André Durocher, Christ, Us, Our Communities, Our Neighbourhoods A Diocesan Synodal Process for 2018–2019 .

 In early December, a team from the diocese travelled throughout the diocese to meet delegates from each of the pastoral zones.
 During these meetings, we reviewed the parish reports to get an accurate picture of strengths and weaknesses of the parishes in each zone.
 We identified questions which we need to address together in this diocese.
 Participants were asked to share their ideas of what the next phase of the synodal process should look like.
 Please find below the reports of each of the pastoral zones of the diocese.
-These will be incorporated into an interim report which will be published in January 2019.

 The participants at the June 2018 diocesan meet-up identified what they would like to see in the diocesan synodal process.
 Among other things, they expressed the desire to listen to people who have taken their distance from the Church or who do not participate regularly in our parishes.
 To do this, the diocesan team prepared an online questionnaire.
 The link to this questionnaire was widely circulated among parishioners, who were invited to share it with the people around them.
 The questionnaire remained on line between October 11 and November 30, in both French and English.
 Nearly a thousand people completed the questionnaire: 797 in French and 144 in English.
 You will find the results of the English questionnaire here.